Fred Vehmeier: Early life

-Coach at North Dakota
+Coaching career

 In October 1912, Vehmeier was named head football coach at the University of North Dakota (UND) in Grand Forks.
 The Grand Forks Herald of October 5 stated that he was "one of the best football coaches in the United States," and described him as follows: "His name is not known in this part of the country, although he comes from back east, for he has coached and played with some of the best baseball and football teams that the University of Illinois ever turned out.
 Vehmeier arrived in Grand Forks last night.
 One-look at him and you will be convinced that he knows something about athletics.
 In build he is a regular bull moose, broad of shoulder, deep chested and husky limbed.
 Any candidate for the university football team who gets a bit sassy can count on a beating, if this new coach is the man he looks to be."

 When Vehmeier joined the team, they were said to have had a poor roster and many thought coaching them was "a hopeless task."
 In the short time he had between his hiring and their first game, he was able to help develop a "strong team."
 North Dakota lost their opener, against Hamline, but were reported as getting "stronger each day" under Vehmeier's stiff practices.

-However, when North Dakota played their next game, they lost by 35 to Carleton, although a report from the Grand Forks Herald the next day stated that it was not Vehmeier's fault, writing "Ten million Vehmeier's could not have made North Dakota play Saturday.
+However, when North Dakota played their next game, they lost by 35 to Carleton, although a report from the Grand Forks Herald the next day stated that it was not Vehmeier's fault, writing "Ten million Vehmeier's [sic] could not have made North Dakota play Saturday.
 As many more Vehmeiers and a couple of bushels of Armstrongs could not have infused life into a dead body.
 The men who played against Carleton did not show the stuff that counts.
 With one or two exceptions they did not fight.
 They played an indifferent variety of football that sent chills down the spines of the boys who love their alma mater.
 Their attack was anaemic, weak and thin, and when they were guarding the yearned-for goal line, they were as feeble as a centenarian with the palsy."